With Our Eyes Open to the Truth

 On 9/11 my students learned how to deal with tragedy through reason.
 They (and I) learned how to accept understandably muddled and confused emotions, anger, fear and hatred, and the foundations of these emotions and then move on to reasoned analysis and decision-making based on knowledge.
 This learning did not end at the close of school that day.
 We continued our discourse as we entered into what would be America’s longest war.

 Only the accepted discourse was to be heard.
 Alternative (dare I say accurate) dialogue was not tolerated.
 We now understand more clearly the consequences of blind following, of silent acceptance of the status quo.
 More often than not, the dialogue in my classroom was more open and honest than anywhere in the mainstream after 9/11.
-There, any question was could be asked, any observation could be expressed, and any course could be pursued to improve understanding of what’s going on in the world.
+In my classroom, where I controlled the discursive space, any question could be asked, any observation could be expressed, and any course could be pursued to improve understanding of what was going on in the world.
 My students grew in knowledge and character while American citizens became compliant, conformist and childlike.

 For ten years 9/11 has been the mantra of American quiescence.
 Instead of pursuing the truth, we marched in lock step with the mantra, 9/11